-- During the course of these proceedings some concern was expressed regarding the emission of acid mist, heavy metals and dioxins from the proposed facility, and potential impact on human health and the environment.
-While merit consideration, competent concerns substantial evidence established that the concentration levels of all pollutants, including HCL, heavy metals and the numerous isomers of polychlorinated dibenzo-p-dioxin and polychlorinated dibenzofurans (dioxins), are far below all known or predicated levels at which any adverse impacts to the public health, the environment, or the ecology of the land and its wildlife could be reasonably expected. - with primary and secondary AAQS, and its emission of regulated pollutants, with minor exception, will fall far below the de minimus standards established by Rule 17-2.500, Florida Administrative Code.
-Except for HCL, the concentrations of all pollutants which exceed de minimus standards, or which are of special concern in these proceedings, are less than one five-hundredth of established safe level concentrations for the work place.
-10/ For HCL, the concentration level is less than the safe level concentration established for the work place or the calculated safe level (140 micrograms per cubic meter) for even the most sensitive persons (the young, the old, or the infirm).
+- During the course of these proceedings some concern was expressed regarding the emission of acid mist, heavy metals and dioxins from the proposed facility, their potential impact on human health and the environment.
+While consideration, competent concerns merit substantial evidence established that the concentration levels pollutants, including HCL, heavy metals and the numerous isomers of polychlorinated dibenzo-p-dioxin and polychlorinated dibenzofurans (dioxins), are far below all known or predicated levels at which any adverse impacts to the public health, the environment, or the ecology of the land and its wildlife could be reasonably expected. - Additionally, the proposed facility will comply with primary and secondary AAQS, and its emission of regulated pollutants, with minor exception, will fall far below the de 17-2.500,standards established by Rule Florida minimus Except for HCL, the concentrations of all Administrative Code. pollutants which exceed de minimus standards, or which are of special concern in these proceedings, are less than one fivehundredth of established safe level concentrations for the work place. $\frac{10}{}$ For HCL, the concentration level is less than the safe level concentration established for the work place or the calculated safe level (140 micrograms per cubic meter) for even the most sensitive persons (the young, the old, or the infirm).